Secured Promissory Note

 Why You Need a Secured Promissory Note

 You are a private lender or investor who makes regular loans and needs a standardized secured note template that establishes your security interest and provides clear remedies upon default.
-You should also consider a comprehensive promissory note for transactions that do not require collateral.
+You should also consider a full Free promissory note for transactions that do not require collateral.

 Key Sections in a Secured Promissory Note